 After the cruise, complimentary tea and coffee is provided, as well as slushies for the kids.

-Book your Daintree River Cruise here
+Book your Full Day Daintree Experience with River Cruise here

 Sinead and the family from Map Made Memories hand feed the dolphins at Tin Can Bay.

 During our family road trip on the east coast of Australia, we visited the small town of Tin Can Bay to see the Australian Humpback Dolphins.

 These river and estuarine dwelling dolphins have been visiting Tin Can Bay since the 1950’s – the dolphins who visit today are descendants of the original dolphins.

 The town has established the Barnacles Dolphin Centre where knowledgeable volunteers share their expertise with visitors and work to protect the local habitat to ensure the dolphin’s safety and wellbeing.

 The dolphins are inquisitive animals who will swim close to where visitors stand knee deep in water.
 Your chilly feet will be rewarded with amazing close up views of the friendly dolphins.

 For $10 visitors are allowed to feed a fish to the dolphins with the volunteers enforcing strict rules about no flash photography, no touching and where to stand.
 Plus, the fish at each ‘feeding’ session is strictly rationed to avoid the dolphins becoming dependent on the provided food.

 Visitors can observe the dolphins all year round but the numbers allowed to enter the water are strictly controlled on a ‘first come first serve’ basis so turn up early and be prepared to queue.
 It will be worth the early start!